derekfrye/sql-middleware/docs/README.md

 ### Transactions with custom logic

+Here, the APIs differ a bit, because the underlying libraries are different.
+It doesn't appear easy to make these consistent without hiding underlying library capabilities.
+This is the most similar way to do queries w this middleware if you need custom app logic between `transaction()` and `commit()`.

-See minimal, copy‑pasteable examples in the tests directory:
+See further examples in the tests directory:
 - [PostgreSQL](../tests/test5a_postgres.rs)
 - [LibSQL](../tests/test5b_libsql.rs)
 - [SQLite](../tests/test5c_sqlite.rs)
 - [Turso](../tests/test5d_turso.rs)

-Here, the APIs differ a bit, because the underlying libraries are different.
-It doesn't appear easy to make these consistent without hiding underlying library capabilities.
-This is the most similar way to do queries w this middleware if you need custom app logic between `transaction()` and `commit()`. [^1][^2][^3]

 <table>
 <tr>